tpr1/ucef-gateway-demo/Readme.md

   TripleReceive receives and prints to the console the interactions and objects sent both by TripleSend and gateway-demo.

 ### Prerequisites
-The UCEF Gateway cannot send interactios that are not designed by WebGME.
+The UCEF Gateway cannot send interactions that are not designed by WebGME.
 The gateway must have a complete set of the interactions in the form of a FOM (Federation Object Model) file.
 A FOM is generated for any federate designed with WebGME.
 The location of the FOM file is specified in a file called config.properties.

 ### Configuration
 Configuration is a properties file that must be located in the src/main/resources directory of the Implementation Project.
 Usage is commented therein.